 Don't Be A Darkwad

 You will see this mentioned a lot.
 That's because darkwads are almost universally disliked.
 A darkwad is someone who goes out and about with insufficient personal illumination and is a danger both to themselves and anyone that might run over them.
 The bare minimum for safety is lights on both your chest and back.
-Don't become a statistic as it will ruin your burn and possibly others burns as well (remember the nearest hospital is hours away).
+Don't become a statistic as it will ruin your burn and possibly others burns as well (remember the nearest hospital is about 5 hours away).

 Chemical glow sticks are a popular lighting method although disliked by many due to not being eco friendly.
 Avoid cheap glow bracelets and necklaces - they rarely stay bright enough to illuminate you safely.
 If you opt for chemical glow sticks, get fresh ones and the stick kind.